 Now that's terse!
 No greeting, no sign-off other than his name, and the message itself is just a series of questions phrased as compactly as possible.
 His one declarative sentence was an implicit criticism of my original message.
 And yet, I was happy to see Shane's mail, and didn't take his terseness as a sign of anything other than him being a busy person.
 The mere fact that he was asking questions, instead of ignoring my post, meant that he was willing to spend some time on my problem.

 Will all readers react positively to this style?
 Not necessarily; it depends on the person and the context.
-For example, if someone has just posted acknowledging that she made a mistake (perhaps she wrote a bug), and you know from past experience that this person tends to be a bit insecure, then while you may still write a compact response, you should make sure to leaven it with some sort of acknowledgment of her feelings.
+For example, if someone has just posted acknowledging that he made a mistake (perhaps he wrote a bug), and you know from past experience that this person tends to be a bit insecure, then while you may still write a compact response, you should make sure to leaven it with some sort of acknowledgment of his feelings.
 The bulk of your response might be a brief, engineer's-eye analysis of the situation, as terse as you want.
 But at the end, sign off with something indicating that your terseness is not to be taken as coldness.
-For example, if you've just given reams of advice about exactly how the person should fix the bug, then sign off with "Good luck, <your name here>" to indicate that you wish them well and are not mad.
+For example, if you've just given reams of advice about exactly how the person should fix the bug, then sign off with "Good luck, <your name here>" to indicate that you wish him well and are not mad.
 A strategically placed smiley face or other emoticlue can often be enough to reassure an interlocutor, too.

 I don't mean, of course, that your role is to be a group therapist, constantly helping everyone to get in touch with their feelings.
 But by paying careful attention to long-term patterns in people's behavior, you will begin to get a sense of them as individuals even if you never meet them face-to-face.
 And by being sensitive to the tone of your own writing, you can have a surprising amount of influence over how others feel, to the ultimate benefit of the project.